 3. New Account Tax

-Unverified claims suggest new accounts (under 90 days) face a 15-35% bid premium as the algorithm lacks historical context.
-While not independently confirmed, the directional insight aligns with the algorithm's documented need for historical data.
+Unverified reports suggest new accounts (under 90 days) face a 15-35% bid premium as the algorithm lacks historical context.
+I haven't confirmed this independently, but the directional insight aligns with what I've observed ā new accounts consistently run hotter CPAs than established ones with similar targeting.

 Fix: Build history on Manual CPC first.
 Switch to Target CPA after the account has 90+ days of data and 30+ monthly conversions.